 The American Young Voices experience has had a profound effect on students and teachers, but it has also had the effect of supporting strong music programs and strengthening and growing some music programs that have been in trouble.
 There are no auditions required to participate, and any school that can arrange transportation to the concerts in the northeastern United States is welcome.

-All in all, this is a wonderful opportunity to explore music beyond your own door.
-It keeps the idea of the World’s Largest Concert alive (unlike the poor dodos), and the cost to the school is a mere $95 regardless of how many students you have participating – and yes, you can use the materials that you receive in a performance at your own school!
+All in all, this is a wonderful opportunity to explore music beyond your own door, and the cost to the school is a mere $95 regardless of how many students you have participating.
+You also can use the materials that you receive in a performance at your own school!
 Since the concerts are held in arenas, they have included as many as 8,000 students.
 Therefore, large and small choirs are welcome, and I would urge any music educator, or for that matter any teacher who loves music and teaches elementary and middle school students, to check this out.